krevis/MIDIApps/README.md

 This code is currently only used by MIDI Monitor, but it could be useful in other contexts.
 MIDI Monitor contains some code to channel the "spy" MIDI data into the rest of the SnoizeMIDI stream system, so it acts just like any other MIDI source.

-The driver is written in C++, and the framework is plain C code.
-You should be able to easily use the code from a Cocoa or Carbon application
+The driver is written in C++, and the framework is C and Objective-C. You should be able to easily use the code from an application.

 ### Configurations ###